 Plaster Crack Repair Versus Gyprock Repair

 Drywall is a key component in any house, but it can be difficult to fix when something goes wrong.
-The solution often lies within removing just those parts which have been damaged.
+The solution often lies in removing just those parts that have been damaged.

 Prepare The Surface For Gyprock Repair